skylerto/Software-Testing/a4/doc/04-mutation.md

 \caption{net.sf.borg.model.Repeat calculateRepeatNumber(...)}
 \end{figure}

-The original tests from A2 killed all the mutants successfully, and so did not require any modifications.
-Additionally, the `EncryptionHelper` tests were not changed between A2 and A3, and so they still kill all their mutants as well.
-Therefore, all tests written and submitted as part of A3 killed all the mutants created by PIT.
+The original tests from Assignment 2 killed all the mutants successfully, and so did not require any modifications.
+Additionally, the `EncryptionHelper` tests were not changed between Assignment 2 and Assignment 3, and so they still kill all their mutants as well.
+Therefore, all tests written and submitted as part of Assignment 3 killed all the mutants created by PIT.
 No code modifications were made for A4.